micro-os-plus/micro-test-plus-xpack/README.md

 - `os::mtp`

+`os` is the top µOS++ namespace, and `mtp` is the shortcut for `micro-test-plus`.

 ### Classes

 - `os::mtp::test`

+The project includes only one class and several macros, to automate passing file name and line number.

 ## Example

-A simple example showing how to use the µTest++ framework is available below and in [tests/sample.cpp](tests/sample.cpp); it is also built as part of the CI test.
+A simple example showing how to use the µTest++ framework is presentes below and is also available in [tests/sample.cpp](tests/sample.cpp).

 ```c++
 #include <micro-os-plus/micro-test-plus.h>